 How structurally predictable!

-In the fourth edition of Project 4, here’s Tom Hutchinson’s attempt to get younger learners to get to grips with the passive voice, even though no normal person speaks like that in real life.
+In the fourth edition of Project 4, here’s Tom Hutchinson’s attempt to get younger learners to get to grips with the passive voice.
+Unfortunately, we hardly use the passive voice in spoken English .
 Still, anything to fill the pages:

 As I alluded to in a previous post, we need more people like Hugh Dellar and Andrew Walkley to take ELT and its samey publishing merry-go-round by the scruff of the neck.While analysing Dellar and Walkley’s Innovations elementary coursebook, it was clear that they had a mission to get away from focusing on the structure of verbs and so-called tense formation.
 There are plenty of examples in this coursebook of verbs appearing in their base form.
 To be clear on what that means, the base form is the version of the verb without any endings (such as -ing, -ed and -s).
 It might include the infinitive form, without the to, and the present simple form: I always drink a glass of water before I go to sleep every night.
 This is exactly what Lewis called for: “a large repertoire of verbs in their base … form with increased attention to the highly frequent present simple” (p.110).